bomberstudios/artboard-manager/README.md

 - Arrange artboards on artboard creation & deletion (right now they’re arranged on move and resize)
 - UI for editing preferences
+- Ability to enable the plugin per document / page
+- Ability to rename Artboards automatically based on multiple criteria